fuxingloh/multi-labeler/README.md

 ### PR Files: [Glob Matcher](https://github.com/isaacs/minimatch)

 Maximum of 3000 files only.
 If you use this to audit changes, take note of the 3000 files limitation.
-Matcher within files are 'and condition', all must match.
+Matchers within files are 'and condition'; all must match.

 #### PR Files Basic